Review and Adjustment

 - Either party has a qualified other child who was included on the last credit worksheet who has emancipated or is deceased;

 - Either party has a significant change in income.
 This change could be from a job loss or change in employment, an inheritance, lottery winnings, or other source;

 - A child supported by the order has become disabled.

-A significant variance for adjustment of an income shares order requires a minimum 15% difference (or 7.5% for a low income provider) between the amount of the proposed order and the amount of the existing order.
+A significant variance for adjustment of an income shares order requires a minimum 15% difference between the amount of the proposed order and the amount of the existing order.

 Both parties will be mailed an Affidavit of Income and Expenses, when the review process begins.
 It is very important that this document be completed by both parties and returned to the child support office.
 Current income information for both parties will be reviewed to determine if an adjustment is appropriate based on the Tennessee Child Support Guidelines.